anderjason/eslint-plugin-import-boundary/README.md

 // we make Modal available to other components in the core area export { Modal } from "./_private/Modal"

-// Then, in src/core/index.ts, we make the Modal component available outside the core area export { Modal } from "./_components/Modal";
+// Then we can import the Modal component from anywhere in the core area,
+// for example from other core components
+✅ import { Modal } from "../Modal";

-// Then we can import the Modal component from anywhere ✅ import { Modal } from "../../../core";
+// We cannot import Modal from outside the core folder ❌ import { Modal } from "../core/_components/Modal";

 // We cannot import the Overlay component from outside the Modal folder ❌ import { Overlay } from "../core/_components/Modal/_private/Overlay";

+// If we wanted to make Modal public, we could either:

+// Move it to a public folder like src/core/components/Modal,
+// and then import it from anywhere:
+✅ import { Modal } from "../../core/components/Modal";

+// Or, export it from src/core/index.ts:
+export { Modal } from "./_components/Modal";

+// And then we could import Modal from anywhere
+✅ import { Modal } from "../../../core";
 ```

+Nesting private folders is optional and depends on the overall structure and needs of your project.

 ## Installation